-In the denominator of (32) the hardly tractable PDF $p(\mathbf{X})$ of the observation sequence has been replaced by a summation over the marginal density of the joint PDF $p(S_i, \mathbf{X}) = p(\mathbf{X}|S_i) \cdot P(S_i)$.
+In the denominator of (27) the hardly tractable PDF $p(\mathbf{X})$ of the observation sequence has been replaced by a summation over the marginal density of the joint PDF $p(S_j, \mathbf{X}) = p(\mathbf{X}|S_j) \cdot P(S_j)$.

-6. CONCLUSION
+6. CONCLUSIONS

-If speech is transmitted in the presence of acoustical background noise over a disturbed digital telephone channel, the speech quality at the receiving end will be degraded.
+If speech is transmitted in the presence of acoustical background noise over a wireless digital telephone channel, the speech quality at the receiving end may be degraded.
 First of all, the speech quality is limited due to the telephone frequency characteristic (0.3...3.4 kHz) of A/D conversion.
 Secondly the performance of the speech codec will be reduced by the acoustical background noise.
-Finally, residual bit errors occur in practice, if the channel decoder is temporarily overloaded during adverse channel conditions.
+Finally, residual bit errors occur, if the channel decoder is temporarily overloaded during adverse channel conditions.